MohamedRadwan-DevOps/devops-step-by-step/source/advanced-introduction-to-devops/devops-demos-labs.md

  ### Demo 1: Examine Azure DevOps docs, create org and examine all services.

-  In this demo you will learn and understand how to create an Azure DevOps account, how to create your first organization, and a look at Azure DevOps available docs.
+  In this demo, you will learn and understand how to examine Azure DevOps documentation, the documentation for all Azure DevOps sub-platforms (Boards, Repos, Pipelines, etc), how to create an Azure DevOps account, and create your first organization and project.

-  Also, you will learn about the available services and features that Azure DevOps provide over other CI/CD platforms.
+  Also, you will learn and explore your created project's sub-platforms (Boards, Repos, Pipelines, etc) and the available services and features that Azure DevOps provide over other CI/CD platforms.

+  Also, you will learn an overview of the Board subsystem, how to create a new Backlog, Product Backlog Item (PBI), tasks, how to assign tasks, and create and run queries, an overview of the Repos subsystem, create a new repo, and explore commits, pushes, branches, and pull requests, an overview of the Pipelines subsystem, and create a new Pipeline, Releases, an overview of the Test Plans subsystem, reports, and runs, an overview of the Artifact subsystem, create a new feed, and connect to feeds.

  ### Demo 2: Using Azure DevOps API to create items through Postman and Azure DevOps CLI.

-  In this demo you will learn and understand how install Postman and create items through it, how to install Azure DevOps CLI and create items through it.
+  In this demo, you will learn and understand how to download Postman and use it to send a Post request to create an Azure DevOps project, and feature, how to create and set a personal access token for the request (PAT), set the request body, send it, check the request response and the created project and feature.

-  Also, you will learn how creating items through Postman and Azure DevOps CLI differ from one another.
+  Also, you will learn how to download Microsoft Azure CLI and its extension to use it to interact with Azure DevOps, set your default configurations, and make a call of its commands to create a new feature.

  ### Demo 3: Use Demo generator to generate several projects and examine them.

-  In this demo you will learn and understand how generate Demo projects in Azure DevOps, that contain items in different stages.

-  Also, you will learn how to process certain items in different stages and how monitoring Azure DevOps makes it easier to manage your pipelines.
+  In this demo, you will learn and understand how to use Azure DevOps Demo Generator to generate several projects on your Azure DevOps organization, how to enable Third-party application access via OAuth from your organization settings, how to install the selected projects required extensions, and finally after creating projects start to explore them very well.

+  Explore project Summary, Dashboard, Work Items, Boards, Backlogs, Sprints, Quires, and Delivery Plans.
+  Explore Repos, Commits, Pushes, Branches, and Pull Requests.
+  Explore Pipelines, Releases, Test Plans, and Artifacts.